MicrochipTech/AzureDemo_SAM-IoT-Wx-v2/Dev_Tools_Install.md

-# Development Tools Installation for SAM-IoT WG Development Board (Part No. EV75S95A)
+# Development Tools Installation for SAM-IoT Wx v2 Development Board (Part No. EV62V87A)

 Please install the following software in the exact order listed: